ASSERT-KTH/L3-37-Browser/README.md

 # Mini browser through the looking glass

-L3-37 is a mini browser that superimposes a structural view of the web page, on top of the actual page.
-This browser is inspired by the [Web stalker](http://bak.spc.org/iod/nettime.html), as it aims at letting the users browse the web, while looking through the glass of web pages.
+L3-37 is a mini web browser that superimposes a view of the strucuture of the web page on top of the actual page.
+Our goal is to reveal and embody the organization and dynamics of software that runs the world wide web.
+Citizens interact with browsers worldwide, every day and we which to offer a looking through the glass of web content.

+This browser is developed as a tribute to the [Web stalker](http://bak.spc.org/iod/nettime.html),

 ![Preview](docs/imgs/brw.png)